matin-ghorbani/face-blurring/README.md

 # face-blurring
-How to blur one or many faces in video.
+How to blur one or many faces in a video.